Frequently Asked Questions (FAQ)

 - High school program (PSEO) registration

-- Students from another U of M campus registration
+- Student from another U of M campus registration

 Early registration, at least one week prior to the first day of class, is encouraged for any student who is not familiar with computer hardware, the Internet, email and software such as discussion boards or chat rooms.
 PSEO students should register at least one week before class start dates to ensure their textbooks arrive on time.